College of Arts and Sciences

 - Research, debate and critique complex social problems.

-Digital Arts - Spring 2019 course requirements
+Digital Arts - Fall 2019 course requirements

 The Digital Arts division in the School of Art offers a Bachelor of Fine Arts degree in Digital Arts with specializations in several possible areas of focus.
 Students choosing the Digital Arts major can choose to focus on one or more of the following tracks, selecting the courses that best fit their academic goals.
 The Digital Arts Division offers coursework in 3D modeling and animation, video art, imaging and interactive media.